Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Transversal fluctuations of semi-infinite geodesics in the Airy line ensemble

-Thus, obtaining good control over $L_0$ should translate to control over Airy sheet and hence the KPZ fixed point, owing to its variational characterisation as a stochastic semi-group using the Airy sheet as an evolution (random) kernel.
-The structure of jump times of (semi-infinite) geodesics on the Airy line ensemble and Lemma \ref{lemma: jump times parabola conc} give the following Theorem which is the main result of this subsection.
+Thus, good control over $L_0$ should translate to control over the Airy sheet and hence the KPZ fixed point, owing to its variational characterisation \eqref{eq: KPZ fixed point}.
+The structure of jump times of (semi-infinite) geodesics on the Airy line ensemble and Lemma \ref{lemma: jump times parabola conc} give the following Theorem~which is the main result of this subsection.